openstack/openstack-manuals/doc/cli-reference/source/nova.rst

 ``dns-list``
   **DEPRECATED**: List current DNS entries for domain and IP or domain and name.

-``endpoints``
-  Discover endpoints that get returned from the authenticate services.

 ``evacuate``
   Evacuate server from failed host.